A3K3SH/To-Do-List-/README.md

 ## Try it Online 💻

-You can try the To Do List application online by following [this link](https://abkrishna.me/To-Do-List/).
+You can try the To Do List application online by following [this link]().

 ## Feedback and Support 💌

 Thank you for using my To-Do List app.
 I hope it helps you stay organized and productive.
-If you have any feedback, or suggestions, or encounter any issues, please feel free to contact the developer, Azim Baji Krishna, at azimbaji19@gmail.com
+If you have any feedback, or suggestions, or encounter any issues, please feel free to contact the developer, Aakash Swain, at aakashswain18@gmail.com

 Happy tasking! 😊